 To achieve its objectives, the GSLA keeps in touch with local aldermanic, ward and city offices, to put forward cohesive and meaningful dialog expressing the neighborhood’s needs.
 Working with City agencies such as the; Department of Planning, Police, Consumer Services and Cultural Affairs, we are an ally within the complex network of city government.

-In an effort to understand a developer’s planned expansion within the South Loop community the GSLA actively encourages developers to share their plans with GSLA membership.
-This forum allows GSLA members to voice an opinion of the project and its impact on the community.
-This process also allows any potential conflicts to be addressed in a mutually beneficial and affable manner.
+The South Loop has evolved into a dynamic community and continues to grow.
+New development projects are now occurring in a more densely populated community, and the GSLA actively encourages developers to share their plans with GSLA membership.
+This allows GSLA members to stay informed and voice an opinion of the project and its impact on the community.

 Where is the South Loop?

 Our members consider the area to be between the Congress Parkway on the North, the Stevenson Expressway on the South, the lake including Northerly Island to the east and the Dan Ryan Expressway to the west.